srhjerry/SSFPGroup22/README.md

-# Software Studio Assignment 6
+# Software Studio Final Project Group22

 ## Notes
 + You will have to import the libraries on your own.
 All the libraries are provided on iLMS.